bramnijssen/plex-discord-bot/README.md

 # PlexDiscordBot
 Discord bot which notifies server members about Plex events.
-The bot is written in Python and designed to be run via Docker.
+The bot is dockerized and written in Python.

 ## Features
 * Server members can (un)subscribe to TV Shows available on the connected Plex server.